parallelcomputingabo/Homework-3/README.md

 6. Upload __main.cu__ as well as the __data__ folder into the root of the environment
 7. The notebook already has commands to run all cases.
 So just go to Runtime -> Run all

+## Results

+The code produces outputs for each algorithm (e.g. naive_result.raw) and automatically compares them to reference files of each case (output.raw).
+These can be found in each case folder under data (e.g. data/0/naive_result.raw)

 ## Explanation and findings

 Much of the code is the same as in homework 1 and 2.
 The exact same functions